 Q. I am a PACT Sailor; can I submit a request for a spouse co-location assignment?

-A: Yes, you can submit a spouse co-location request; however, the main purpose for PACT program is to allow Sailors the best chance of selecting a rating they have an interest in, and in accordance with MILPERSMAN 1300-100, we do not process co-location requests while in a student status.
-Therefore, in most cases, we do not entertain PACT co-location requests, unless the Sailor is coming off of a limited duty or pregnancy status.
+A: Yes, you can submit a spouse co-location request; however, the main purpose for PACT program is to allow Sailors the best chance of selecting a rating they have an interest in, and in accordance with MILPERSMAN 1300-1000, we do not process co-location requests while in a student status.

 Q. I am a PACT Sailor; can I submit an Overseas Tour Extension Incentive Program (OTEIP) request?